-As this is the case, I'm satisfied that Santander should put things right for Mr B by:
+As this is the case, I'm satisfied that it would be fair and reasonable in all the circumstances of Mr M's case for Santander to put things right by:

-- collecting the vehicle from Mr B at no cost to him.
-Mr B is encouraged to respond to and cooperate with Santander in order for this to be done; - terminating Mr B's conditional sale agreement;

-• removing any adverse information recorded on Mr B's credit file as a result of this agreement.
+- collecting the vehicle from Mr M at no cost to him.
+Mr M is encouraged to respond to and cooperate with Santander in order for this to be done; - terminating Mr M's conditional sale agreement; - removing any adverse information recorded on Mr M's credit file (should any be recorded) as a result of this agreement.